karanwxliaa/GemVAE/README.md

-# GemVAE : GEMVAE: Graph Enhanced Multi modal Variational Autoencoder
+# GemVAE : Graph Enhanced Multi modal Variational Autoencoder

 ![Advancements in high-throughput technologies have enabled parallel profiling of multiple molecular modalities at a sub-cellular resolution, opening new possibilities to unravel biological complexi](https://github.com/karanwxliaa/GemVAE/assets/95328038/91f1a911-7e30-460c-b452-19be10773b18)